chaiboub23/rpi-car/Design.md

 ### Modifications

-* The first design was too heavy too move, so we used a hollow rectangular prism made from paper
+* The first design was too heavy too move, so we used a hollow rectangular prism made from paper.
+This allowed the car to be more mobile.
+* We used the plastic part of the motor, which had better torque, was easier to put the wheel on, and held the motor on better than the skinny metal rod.
+We glued the wheel and motor together, but make sure to not use too much glue or the motor will not work.